-2.7.1 Thoughtful questioning promotes the active involvement of students in their own learning.
+2.7.1 Through questioning promotes the active involvement of students in their own learning.

 Skilful questioning by teachers is key to enabling students to think further and independently.

-2.8 Peer and Self-Assessment
+2.8 Self-Assessment

-2.8.1 Where student involvement is high there is maximum opportunity for learning to take place.

-- 2.8.2 When students are involved in the analysis and constructive criticism of their own work or that of their peers, reflection, pride, modification and improvement become a natural part of the learning process. - Self-assessment is also encouraged via methods such as dialogue in marking (verbal and student response reflected in comments/ marking) and self-reflection exercises such as reflective journals etc. - 2.8.3 Staff meet at regular intervals to evaluate, monitor and plan for individual targets.
-Goals are set by relevant subject specialists in partnership with management and are entered onto individual books in order for the maximum impact on teaching practice, i.e. all staff are reminded of the targets for each student on a regular basis and as such are working towards the same goals.
+- 2.8.1 Where student involvement is high there is maximum opportunity for learning to take place. - 2.8.2 When students are involved in the analysis and constructive criticism of their own work reflection, pride, modification and improvement become a natural part of the learning process.
+Self-assessment is also encouraged via methods such as dialogue in marking (verbal and student response reflected in comments/ marking) and self-reflection through dialogue and self-evaluation sheets. - 2.8.3 Staff collaborate regularly to monitor, evaluate, and plan for individual pupil targets.
+These meetings involve not only teachers and subject staff but also the pupils themselves, who are encouraged to reflect on and self-assess their progress.
+This process helps pupils better understand their learning journey and take ownership of it.